ji-podhead/Network-Guides/docs/DNS/readme.md

 > - last but least we will learn why DNS is a potential attack vector, how snooping works and what DNS-poisining is

 ---
+## DNS Resolver

+A **DNS resolver** is a crucial component in the domain name system.
+Its primary function is to **accept queries from clients** (such as your browser) and perform **recursive queries** to locate IP addresses.
+Here’s how it works:

+1. When you type a domain name (e.g., `example.com`) into your browser, the DNS resolver on your machine receives this request.
+2. The resolver then **contacts other DNS servers** to find the IP address associated with the domain name.
+3. It follows a chain of delegations, starting from the **root nameservers**, down to the **top-level domain (TLD) nameservers**, and finally to the authoritative nameservers for the specific domain.
+4. Once it reaches the authoritative nameserver, it retrieves the IP address and returns it to your browser.

+## DNS Server

+Now, let’s talk about **DNS servers** in general.
+The term “DNS server” is broader and encompasses various types of servers involved in the DNS system.
+Here are the key distinctions:

+1.  **Authoritative Nameserver**: This type of DNS server holds complete data for one or more **zones** (domains).
+For example, the `.com` domain has authoritative nameservers that store information about all its subdomains.
+2.  **Recursive Nameserver**: A recursive DNS server starts with no data and performs queries on behalf of clients.
+It follows delegations and CNAME records until it finds the answer for the client query.
+You might use a local recursive nameserver (on your machine or provided by your ISP) or a remote one like Google Public DNS or Cloudflare DNS.
 ## Records

  DNS records are essential for defining how domain names are translated into IP addresses.